-If a child with a Child Protection Plan has an unexplained absence from school, the Designated Safeguarding Lead will inform the Social Worker.
+If a child with a Child Protection Plan has an unexplained absence from school, the DSL will inform the Social Worker.

-16.3 Record keeping
+19.0 Record keeping

-- 16.3.1 DfE guidance says that the Designated Safeguarding Lead will keep detailed, accurate, secure written records of referrals and concerns.
+- 19.1 DfE guidance says that the DSL will keep detailed, accurate, secure written records of referrals and concerns.
 These should be kept separately from academic records, in a confidential file stored in a secure cabinet, accessible only by appropriate senior staff members.
 Current cases are exempt from examination by parents or children unless subject to a court order.
-Subject Access Requests may be made for records of historic, closed issues. - 16.3.2 Havering LSCB promotes high quality record keeping in respect of all concerns about children's welfare.
+Subject Access Requests may be made for records of historic, closed issues. - 19.2 Havering LSCB promotes high quality record keeping in respect of all concerns about children's welfare.
 The records should be completed in a timely manner and include all relevant information such as dates, times, others involved, witnesses etc. All records should be signed and dated.
-The child's confidential record should include a front sheet chronology of concerns to support the understanding of the impact of past concerns, patterns and escalation of concerns.

-- 16.3.3 If a child transfers to another school or other educational establishment, the Designated Safeguarding Lead must forward securely the child protection file to a named person at the receiving school/establishment under a separate cover from the academic records.
-The file should be marked 'confidential, to be opened by addressee only.' - 16.3.4 The Designated Safeguarding Lead should retain a digital copy of the child protection file, which should be stored in a secure area accessible only by appropriate senior staff members.
+The child's confidential record should include a front sheet chronology of concerns to support the understanding of the impact of past concerns, patterns and escalation of concerns. - 19.3 If a child transfers to another school or other educational establishment, the DSL must forward securely, within 5 days of the child starting the new school, the child protection file to a named person at the receiving school/establishment under a separate cover from the academic records.
+The file should be marked 'confidential, to be opened by addressee only.' - 19.4 The DSL should retain a digital copy of the child protection file, which should be stored in a secure area accessible only by appropriate senior staff members.
 Child Protection records about a student who has ceased to become of compulsory school age should be archived and catalogued.
-Records must be kept until a child reaches 25 years of age; child protection records must be kept for 35 years after the child leaves the school. - 16.3.5 When making a referral, the referrer should keep a written record of: - Discussions with child - Discussions with parent/s - Discussions with staff - Information provided to the MASH - Advice given and decisions taken (clearly times, dated and signed) - 16.3.6 The referrer should confirm verbal and telephone referrals in writing within 48 hours, using the inter-agency referral form. - 16.3.7 Engayne Primary School will ensure that we keep up-to-date personal data records of all the children by regularly reminding parents to inform us of any change in family circumstances and requesting an annual update.
+Records must be kept until a child reaches 25 years of age; child protection records must be kept for 35 years after the child leaves the school. - 19.5 When making a referral, the referrer should keep a written record of: - Discussions with child - Discussions with parent/s - Discussions with staff - Information provided to the MASH - Advice given and decisions taken (clearly times, dated and signed)

+- 19.6 The referrer should confirm verbal and telephone referrals in writing within 48 hours, using the inter-agency referral form. - 19.7 Engayne Primary School will ensure that we keep up-to-date personal data records of all the children by regularly reminding parents to inform us of any change in family circumstances and requesting an annual update.

-16.4 Confidentiality and information sharing
+20.0 Confidentiality and information sharing